 - Q2: What can Trust funding be used for?

 - A: The use of Trust funds is governed by budget guidelines.
 You can review those guidelines here.
 Some things that Trust funding CANNOT be used for include food and beverage; gift cards and cash incentives for program participation; purchase of buildings, construction costs, mortgage costs, leasehold or capital improvements; direct medical care; expenditures for lobbying; Florida sales tax; purchase of vehicles; staff entertainment costs; alcohol; severance pay, unless required by law; overtime pay, bonus pay, accrued vacation pay, accrued sick pay and/or pay to employees who are suspended; and capital equipment purchases for subcontractors.
 Refer to the budget guidelines for a comprehensive list of allowable and unallowable expenditures.

 - Q3: Who can apply for Trust funding?

 A: Governmental entities, universities, and not-for-profit, for-profit and faith-based organizations providing direct services within Miami-Dade County.
 Miami-Dade County Public Schools or any agency under its jurisdiction (including charter schools) may not apply.
 If you don’t qualify, we encourage you to partner with other agencies seeking funding through The Trust who do meet our eligibility criteria.
 Your agency can then provide services through the eligible agency as its partner or subcontractor.

 - Q4: How often does Trust funding become available?

-A: Funding for direct services is awarded through competitive grants opportunities (such as a request for proposal aka an RFP) usually on a three-year cycle.
+A: Funding for direct services is awarded through competitive grants opportunities (such as a request for proposal aka an RFP) usually on a three- to five-year cycle.
 Funding for the selection of proposals that do not involve direct services is available on a rolling basis (e.g., innovation and the small grants program for community awareness and community engagement efforts).